-Student Senate includes undergraduate members elected from classes, social clubs, independents, residence areas and commuters.
+Student Senate, housed in the Student-Faculty Center, includes undergraduate members elected from classes, various student organizations, and residence areas.
 A representative board reflecting campus opinion, the Senate and its committees perform the duties of student government.

-Center Board is composed of undergraduate student executive officers, student division chairs and a staff advisor.
+Center Board is composed of undergraduate student executive officers, committee chairs, and a staff advisor.
 Center Board's major function is to plan and coordinate the social programs for the campus and provide a broad range of activities to match the diverse interests of students.

 Community Standards Board is composed of students from the undergraduate and graduate studies programs, staff and faculty who are charged with the objective of examining behaviors and institutional rules in specific cases in ways that carefully protect a student's rights, both procedural and substantive, while also emphasizing the student's obligation to abide by the community norms that the rules reflect.
-The board has jurisdiction in all disciplinary cases presented to the Board by the Student Life Office.
+The board has jurisdiction in all disciplinary cases presented to the Board by the Student Affairs Office.
 The Peer Judicial Board, which has jurisdiction in first-level conduct hearings, is composed of students and advised by a staff advisor.
 Both bodies make recommendations to the Dean of Students or his/her designee who renders final outcomes.
 The Student Handbook provides greater detail on the behavior education system and serves as the controlling document on this programmatic area for the College.

-Greek Council for the undergraduate men's and women's social clubs, fraternities, and sororities, promotes cooperation among the clubs and between the clubs and the College community.
+Greek Council for the undergraduate men's and women's social clubs, fraternities, and sororities promotes cooperation among the clubs and between the clubs and the College community.

 Residence Hall Association functions for all undergraduate resident students.
-The councils plan social events, discuss and solve problems in the residence halls, clarify existing regulations and, where needed, develop new regulations.
+The council plans social events, discusses and solves problems in the residence halls, clarifies existing regulations and, where needed, develops new regulations.